gornskew/lisply-mcp/README.md

 ### Existing Service Detection

-The wrapper will check if a Lisply service is already running on the specified host and ports and use it if it exists, before attempting to start a container:
+The wrapper will check if a Lisply service is already running on the specified http host and ports and use it if it exists, before attempting to pull and/or start a container.

-1. HTTP service (HTTP_HOST_PORT) is checked first as the primary service
-2. SWANK service (SWANK_HOST_PORT) is checked as a fallback (and could potentially be used for debugging if it works and http didn't).

 #### Existing Services Override Local Container Settings

-When an existing service is detected on the specified host and port all Docker-related settings will be ignored:
+When an existing service is detected on the specified host and port, all Docker-related settings will be ignored:

    - `--docker-image`, `--image-base-name`, `--image-branch`, and `--lisp-impl`